karl-li/nucamp-react-native/readme.md

 This project documents my work during Nucamp's React Native Course.

 ## Setup
-I used the emulator from Android Studio, Expo CLI as well as a library called React Native Elements.
+I used an Android Virtual Device Manager / emulator from Android Studio, Expo CLI as well as a library called React Native Elements.

 See https://expo.io/tools.